How to analyze landing pages: the four signals beyond bounce rate

 pages (1.7%)

 Bounce rate says "bad", engagement says "good".
-The bounce-rate-only reading would have flagged these as broken pages.
+The bounce-rate-only reading would've flagged these as broken pages.
 They are not.

 High bounce, low engagement